XHTML/CSS for Content Creation—Part 1

 Here are the policies for this course:

-- You have three months 93 days) to complete the ten units of this course.
+- You have 93 days to complete the units of this course.

 - You are welcome to work ahead of the schedule you see on your schedule page for this course.
 If you foresee needing extra time, contact firstname.lastname@example.org